jgbreault/MyTrails/README.txt

-Predicting the difficulty and rating of hiking trails using machine learning.
+Predicting the difficulty and rating of fun hiking trails using machine learning.

 Open trailGenie.ipynb for more.